How does a pawn work?

 Loan amounts vary according to the value of the item.
 Liberty offers loans as little as $10 all the way up to $100,000!
 Your loan amount will be determined by condition, functionality, and other factors determined at the time of evaluation.
 Request a Quote Here!

 How do you determine the value of the item?

 Liberty Pawn offers the value of the item on current appraised value, its current condition and the ability to sell the item.
 We use research tools that we have at our disposal to determine an item’s value and get you the most money for the item.
 The appraisal process varies depending on the type of item—for example, jewelry is evaluated differently than a DVD player.
 ALL ITEMS THAT WE TAKE ON LOAN OR BUY ARE TESTED TO ENSURE THAT THEY WORK PROPERLY.

 How many loans can I have at one time?

 A common misconception is that you are limited on the number of loans you can carry at one time.
 Every loan you have is held with separate collateral and for this reason does not impact another loan you have.
-Our advanced software system allows us to monitor a customer’s entire loan history amongst our 4 stores.
+Our advanced software system allows us to monitor a customer’s entire loan history amongst both stores.
 This gives customers the benefit of accruing loan history with us.
 We may be willing to loan more on an item because a customer has exceptional loan history with us.
 Again, our relationships with our customers are very important to us and we do value our loyal customers.